smuzzu/TegIved20/README.md

 ## Instructions
 You will need to fork the repository and build the solution in Github **publicly**.
 Once you are finished, let HR know and share a link to your fork or a Zip file with your solution and the URL of the repository.

+Please use TestNG, Postman, or Junit to complete the challenge.
+For this challenge, do not use Cucumber.

 Implementation deadline is 3 days.
 Please let us know the time that you spent to achieve the task.